aitrenches/WTAI/docs/day-4.md

-# Day 4: From Strategy to Operating Model
+# From Strategy to Operating Model

 Welcome to Day 4.
 Today, we bridge the gap between business strategy and technical execution.
 We will focus on how to identify high-value opportunities for data and AI, select the right architectural patterns to deliver on them, and establish an operating model that treats data as a core business product.
 Each session is designed to be interactive, culminating in a workshop where you will design a 90-day pilot project.